Rosazea: Was hinter der chronischen Rötung steckt

 Papules & Pustules

-Inflamed, irritated areas on a reddened background, often in the central face.
-Occasionally mistaken for acne – but differs in origin and course.
+Inflammatory, irritated areas on a reddened background, often in the central face.
+Occasionally confused with acne – but differs in origin and course.

 Pattern 03